28 interesting facts about Panama

 A tropical island in Panama (Shutterstock)

-11. In the early 1900s, the US bought the rights to build the Panama Canal and was given control of the Canal Zone.
-The canal was finally completed in 1914.
+12. In the early 1900s, the US bought the rights to build the Panama Canal and was given control of the Canal Zone.
+Construction on the canal began in 1904 and was completed in 1914.
+It remains one of the most ambitious engineering projects ever undertaken.

-13. The flag of Panama supposedly symbolises the two major political parties in government at the time it was created in 1904.
+16. The flag of Panama supposedly symbolizes the two major political parties in government at the time it was created in 1904.
 The red was for the liberals, blue for the conservatives and white for peace between them.
-However, the colours and stars also suggest it was influenced by the design of the USA flag.
+However, the colors and stars also suggest it was influenced by the design of the USA flag.

 The flag of Panama